MattSLangford/Tiny-theme-add-on-Summary-Posts/README.md

 ### How to Use

-In Micro.blog, if your post has a title, it will be truncated (shown as a summary) on the home page automatically.
+In Micro.blog, if your post has a title, it will be truncated (shown as a summary) on the home page and category pages automatically.
 Optionally, you can manually define the truncation point by inserting `<!--more-->` in your post.